 |Do you have an AVL Road

 Is it complete with expander, external floppy drive and 5" monitor?
 I do, and am in the process of TRYING to bring it back to life.
-Here is the Road runner manual, which includes testing procedures to try if yours isn't running like it's 1981.
+Here is the Expanded Road Runner manual, which are all the components you see here: The Road Runner itself, expander unit, floppy drive and monitor.
+This document also includes testing procedures to try if yours isn't running like it's 1981.

 (manual courtesy of Peter K in the UK)